Abd-Alrahman-Alahmar/Abd-Alrahman-Alahmar/README.md

 ###

-<p align="left">Full-stack software engineer with <br> 4+ year experience building responsive web and mobile applications.
+<p align="left">Full-stack software engineer with 4+ year experience building responsive web and mobile applications.
 Proficient in front-end frameworks like React/Next and mobile technologies such as Flutter, React Native, Java and Kotlin.
 I also have experience developing scalable back-ends using Node.js, Python, and Go to power RESTful APIs.</p>

 ###